How to Take An Effective Mental Health Day

 End the day gently

 Briefly reflect: What helped today?
 What felt soothing or grounding?
-Set yourself up for a smoother re-entry tomorrow (lay out clothes, plan a simple breakfast, etc.)
+Set yourself up for a smooth re-entry tomorrow (lay out clothes, plan a simple breakfast, etc.).

 Most important mindset: